-c.
+At one time, the IRS internal valuation guide and the IRS internal examination technique handbook endorsed these adjustments in valuing S corporation with the income approach.
+That changed in 1999 following the first Tax Court case to directly address the concept in a gift tax case.
 Gross v.
-Commissioner.
-While tax-affecting was not a new concept 20 years ago, it may have been overtly and directly raised and considered in a gift tax case for the first time in Gross v.
 Commissioner, T.C.
 Memo.
-1999-254.
+1999-254, aff'd, 272 F.3d 333 (6th Cir.
+2001).
 In Gross the taxpayer's appraiser tax-affected the value of stock of an S corporation, by using an assumed undiscounted corporate income tax rate of 40 percent.
 Judge Halpern viewed that as "a fictitious tax burden, equal to an assumed corporate tax rate of 40 percent."
 He tied the idea of tax-affecting for an S corporation to the "probability" that the corporation would lose its S status and concluded that "[w]e do not ... think it is reasonable to tax affect an S corporation's projected earnings with an undiscounted corporate tax rate without facts or circumstances sufficient to establish the likelihood that the election would be lost."
-He acknowledged that the taxpayer's appraiser had discussed the disadvantage of S corporations in raising capital, due to the restrictions of ownership necessary to qualify for the S election, but concluded: